-The NPPF states that neighbourhoods should develop plans that support the strategic housing development needs set out in Local Plans and plan positively to support local development, taking into account any specific policies in the Framework which indicate development should be restricted including those relating to the Green Belt (Paras.
-11 and 29).
+The NPPF states that neighbourhoods should develop plans that support the strategic housing development needs set out in Local Plans and plan positively to support local development, taking into account any specific policies in the Framework which indicate development should be restricted including those relating to the Green Belt.
 The NPPF states that in rural areas, planning policies should be responsive to local circumstances and support housing developments that reflect local needs.
 Local planning authorities should support opportunities to bring forward rural exception sites that provide affordable housing to meet identified local needs (Para.
-78).
-In addition, the NPPF states that planning policies should generally avoid the development of isolated homes in the countryside (Para.80).
+73).
+In addition, the NPPF states that planning policies should generally avoid the development of isolated homes in the countryside (Para.84).

-Fawkham is not classified as a settlement in the Core Strategy (Policy LO1 Distribution of Development or Policy LO7 Development in Rural Settlements) and the Allocations and Development Management Plan does not allocate a site for housing within the Parish.
+Fawkham is not classified as a settlement in the Core Strategy (Policy LO1 Distribution of Development or Policy LO7 Development in Rural Settlements) and neither the Allocations and Development Management Plan nor the emerging Local Plan (Regulation 14 Version 2) allocate a housing site within the Parish.